belikeadam/snake-game/README.md

-# 🐍 Snake Game using VITE React
+# 🐍 Snake Game using Vite React

 A modern interpretation of the classic Nokia Snake game built with React, TypeScript, and Framer Motion.